FinanceCalcCenter

 Interest = Principal × Rate × Time

-No acceleration — earnings stay the same every year.
+No acceleration — you earn the same interest amount each year.

 Compound Interest: The Basics